transloadit/uppy/website/src/docs/progressbar.md

 ### `hideAfterFinish: true`

 When set to true, hides the progress bar after the upload has finished.
 If set to false, it remains visible.

-### `replaceTargetContent: false`

-Remove all children of the `target` element before mounting the Progress Bar.
-By default, Uppy will append any UI to the `target` DOM element.
-This is the least dangerous option.
-However, you may have some fallback HTML inside the `target` element in case JavaScript or Uppy is not available.
-In that case, you can set `replaceTargetContent: true` to clear the `target` before appending.